-We’re giving away a copy of Dipa Ma: The Life and Legacy of a Buddhist Master by Amy Schmidt!
+We’re giving away another copy of Dipa Ma: The Life and Legacy of a Buddhist Master by Amy Schmidt!

 Simply sign up for Wildmind’s bi-monthly newsletter for a chance to win!

-We will choose one new subscriber at random tomorrow, Tuesday, November 25, 2015 at 4:00 pm (US EST).
+We will choose one new subscriber at random on Monday, January 26, 2015 at 4:00 pm (US EST).
 The winner will be notified by email.

 … Read more »